 - Shake the mix thoroughly.

-- Shake your jar vigorously at least once a day for 4 weeks.
-Longer is fine too, but a lunar month should be sufficient and apt.
+- Shake your jar vigorously at least once a day for 6 weeks.
+Letting it sit longer will not harm the tincture.

 - Scrape all the ground Myrrh into the filter.
 If you like you can try to press the rest of the liquid from the material, but be careful the paper doesn’t rip.